patrickwrowe/orbitals/README.md

 Wavefunction evaluation is performed by calling the `eval_wavefunction()` method, which computes values on a grid of points.
 For higher resolutions, this can be computationally expensive.
 To address this, the code implements efficient 3D interpolation, allowing users to:

-1. Evaluate the wavefunction on a coarse grid (fast)
+1. Evaluate the wavefunction on a coarse grid (fast, but accurate, better for energy calculations etc)
-2. Interpolate to a finer grid for high-quality plotting (minimal overhead)
+2. Interpolate to a finer grid for high-quality plotting (minimal overhead, possible deviation from true density so caution advised.)

 ### Basic Example: Computing a 2p Orbital